Guide to Simplifying Your Amazon Purchase Ordering Process

 While there’s nothing wrong with using invoices only, it doesn’t give buyers much control over the order placement process.
 When it’s time to restock your inventory, you want to ensure that your orders are received on time, and your requirements are communicated with your supplier properly.
 But doing all of that manually can be time-consuming, especially if you’re managing multiple products.

-With a purchase ordering system, you can automate repetitive tasks, including order tracking, so you won’t have to waste time piecing together when your inventory is supposed to arrive based on back and forth emails with suppliers.
+With a purchase ordering system, you can automate repetitive tasks, including order tracking, so you won’t have to waste time going back and forth with your suppliers and piecing together important emails.
 POs and order tracking helps to ensure you don’t miss your shipping deadlines and you know when to reorder inventory.
-And with a legal document like a PO, you can protect yourself from any dispute about the order and minimize communication issues that could cause production delays.
+And with a legal document like a PO, you can protect yourself from any dispute about your orders and minimize communication issues that could cause production delays.

 In sum, adding (and automating) a PO system to your procurement process can help you avoid common inventory pains that come from not tracking orders, such as under- and over-ordering, ordering/transferring too late, sifting through supplier emails, and juggling multiple spreadsheets.